Asghar Khan case: SC expresses dissatisfaction over FIA probe

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) on Friday expressed dissatisfaction over the investigation and conclusion drawn by the Federal Investigation Agency (FIA) with regard to non-availability of any documentary evidence on which anyone could be prosecuted in the 24-year-old case of Air Marshal (R) Asghar Khan relating to the distribution of Rs140 million among politicians for defeating the late Benazir Bhutto in the 1990 general elections.
+ISLAMABAD: The Supreme Court (SC) on Friday expressed dissatisfaction over the investigation and conclusion drawn by the Federal Investigation Agency (FIA) with regard to non-availability of any documentary evidence on which anyone could be prosecuted in the 24-year old case of Air Marshal (R) Asghar Khan relating to the distribution of Rs140 million among politicians for defeating late Benazir Bhutto in the 1990 general elections.

+A two-page written order was issued on Friday by the apex court in the case regarding non-implementation of its October 19, 2012 judgment in the Asghar Khan case.

 The court directed the FIA to submit its reply within a period of one week besides issuing notice to the secretary defence to appear in person and appraise it in the process/proceedings conducted against the Army personal whose cases were sent for investigation/adjudication trial to the armed forces and adjourned further proceedings until January 25.